jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 If we were in the Industrial Age and trying desperately to keep factories from going broke or ending yet another cholera epidemic (both were common).
 But we're in the Internet Age with advanced robotics, supercomputers, clean energy, 5G internet, smartphones, and many more products that easily generate and distribute wealth.
 Yet, because we're using Conservativism and Progressivism to wield Internet Age tools, our current problem is too much wealth concentration (i.e., thousands of billionaires) and too much wealth distribution (i.e., printing money).

-This book introduces Techvolution.

-It is a new philosophy combining Progressivism and Conservatism into an updated and improved package.
+This book introduces Techvolution; a new philosophy combining Progressivism and Conservatism into an updated and improved package.
 Techvolution updates our politics by generating wealth easily and distributing it fairly because it puts the power of wealth generation Internet Age technology like apps, blockchain, and AI into each person's hands.

 Only a new philosophy rises above the hatred between Conservatives and Progressives.
 By removing the cobwebs of their long history, we can remind everyone that feeling hate and placing blame for our problems doesn't change our fate.
 We are creatures in Nature, and as it does for all species, Life demands we evolve solutions to our problems using new and improved adaptations.